hello-pangea/dnd/docs/guides/types.md

 # Types

+⚠️ These following information are related to [react-beautiful-dnd](https://github.com/atlassian/react-beautiful-dnd).

 `react-beautiful-dnd` is typed using [`flowtype`](https://flow.org).
 This greatly improves internal consistency within the codebase.
 We also expose a number of public types which will allow you to type your javascript if you would like to.
 If you are not using `flowtype` this will not inhibit you from using the library.
 It is just extra safety for those who want it.

 ## Public flow types